python-zeroconf/python-zeroconf/README.rst

 * Add a guard against the task list changing when shutting down (#776) @bdraco

 * Improve performance of parsing DNSIncoming by caching read_utf (#769) (later reverted) @bdraco

+* Switch to using an asyncio.Event for async_wait (#759) @bdraco

+  We no longer need to check for thread safety under a asyncio.Condition as the ServiceBrowser and ServiceInfo internals schedule coroutines in the eventloop.

 * Simplify ServiceBrowser callsbacks (#756) @bdraco